bet4a/d3wiki/Quadtree-Geom.md

 <a name="x" href="#wiki-x">#</a> quadtree.<b>x</b>([<i>x</i>])

-If *x* is specified, sets the x-coordinate accessor.
+If *x* is specified, sets the x-coordinate accessor and returns this quadtree factory.
 If *x* is not specified, returns the current _x_-coordinate accessor, which defaults to:

 ```js
 function(d) { return d[0]; }